-[NIEM Naming and Design Rules 3.0]
+[NIEM Naming and Design Rules 4.0]

-[NIEM High-Level Version Architecture 3.0]

-[NIEM High-Level Tool Architecture 1.1]

-[NIEM Implementation Guide]

-Even those already knowledgeable of NIEM should be familiar with [NIEM Conformance 3.0], [NIEM Naming and Design Rules 3.0], [NIEM Conformance Targets Attribute Specification 3.0], and [NIEM High-Level Version Architecture 3.0].
+Even those already knowledgeable of NIEM should be familiar with [NIEM Conformance 4.0], [NIEM Naming and Design Rules 4.0], and [NIEM Conformance Targets Attribute Specification 4.0].

 The NIEM documents listed above are available at http://reference.niem.gov/niem/.
-See [NIEM Implementation Guide] for the NIEM implementation guidelines Web page.

-[NIEM MPD Specification 3.0] uses and is a peer to the NIEM Naming and Design Rules [NIEM Naming and Design Rules 3.0].
+[NIEM IEPD Specification 4.0] uses and is a peer to the NIEM Naming and Design Rules [NIEM Naming and Design Rules 4.0].

 1.1.
 Background

 Many fundamental concepts, processes, and products in the NIEM generally involve aggregating electronic files into logical sets that serve a specific purpose.
-Examples of such sets include, but are not necessarily limited to, a NIEM release, domain update, information exchange package documentation (IEPD), and Enterprise Information Exchange Model (EIEM).
-Each of these is an example of a NIEM model package description (MPD).
+One such example is an Information Exchange Package Documentation (IEPD).

-An MPD is a normative specification for XML data components in the format of the World Wide Web Consortium (W3C) XML Schema Definition Language [W3C XML Schema Part 2 Datatypes], [W3C XML Schema Part 1 Structures].
-MPD schema documents either (1) define the semantics and structure for NIEM reusable data components, or (2) define implementable NIEM exchange instance XML documents in W3C Extensible Markup Language (XML) [W3C XML 1.0].
+An IEPD is a normative specification for XML data components in the format of the World Wide Web Consortium (W3C) XML Schema Definition Language [W3C XML Schema Part 2 Datatypes], [W3C XML Schema Part 1 Structures].
+IEPD schema documents either (1) define the semantics and structure for NIEM reusable data components, or (2) define implementable NIEM exchange instance XML documents in W3C Extensible Markup Language (XML) [W3C XML 1.0].

-An MPD is ready to publish and use when it conforms to NIEM specifications, and has been properly packaged with the schemas, documentation, and supplemental files needed to implement or reuse it.
-MPD content design, development, and assembly may be difficult and time-consuming, especially if done manually.
-Developers will often prefer to build and modify an MPD with the help of software tools, which can significantly reduce the complexity of designing, constructing, changing, and managing MPDs.
-In order to reduce ambiguity and to facilitate interoperable and effective tool support, this baseline specification imposes some degree of consistency on the terminology, syntax, semantics, and composition of MPDs.
+An IEPD is ready to publish and use when it conforms to NIEM specifications, and has been properly packaged with the schemas, documentation, and supplemental files needed to implement or reuse it.
+IEPD content design, development, and assembly may be difficult and time-consuming, especially if done manually.
+Developers will often prefer to build and modify an IEPD with the help of software tools, which can significantly reduce the complexity of designing, constructing, changing, and managing IEPDs.
+In order to reduce ambiguity and to facilitate interoperable and effective tool support, this baseline specification imposes some degree of consistency on the terminology, syntax, semantics, and composition of IEPDs.

 1.2.
 Purpose

-This document is a normative specification for NIEM MPDs in general, and NIEM information exchange package documentation (IEPD) specifically.
+This document is a normative specification for NIEM IEPDs.
 The rules and guidance herein are designed to encourage and facilitate NIEM use and tools by balancing consistency, simplicity, and flexibility.
-Consistency and simplicity make MPDs easy to design correctly, build rapidly, and find easily (for reuse or adaptation).
+Consistency and simplicity make IEPDs easy to design correctly, build rapidly, and find easily (for reuse or adaptation).
 Consistency also facilitates tool support.
-Flexibility enables more latitude to design and tailor MPDs for complex data exchange requirements.
+Flexibility enables more latitude to design and tailor IEPDs for complex data exchange requirements.
 As such, this document does not necessarily prescribe mandates or rules for all possible situations or organizational needs.
-If an organization desires to impose additional requirements or constraints on its MPDs beyond those specified in this document (for example, mandate that an IEPD contain a normative set of business requirements or a domain model), then it is free to do so, as long as no conflicts exist with this [NIEM MPD Specification 3.0] or the [NIEM Naming and Design Rules 3.0].
+If an organization desires to impose additional requirements or constraints on its IEPDs beyond those specified in this document (for example, mandate that an IEPD contain a normative set of business requirements or a domain model), then it is free to do so, as long as no conflicts exist with this [NIEM IEPD Specification 4.0] or the [NIEM Naming and Design Rules 4.0].

 This document defines terminology; identifies required and optional (but common) artifacts; defines metadata; specifies normative constraints, schemes, syntax, and processes as rules; provides non-normative guidance; and as needed, refers to other related NIEM specifications for more detail.